 - a) Nominations for the election of Elected Directors at an annual general meeting must be made in writing signed by two Members and endorsed with the nominee's consent, be accompanied by a brief description of the extent (if any) to which the nominee has a degree of responsibility to the general community, and be delivered to the Honorary Secretary by no later than one month after the end of the Association's financial year. - b) If the number of nominees at the close of nominations does not exceed the number of Available Seats, each nominee will be deemed duly elected as an Elected Director from the date of the next annual general meeting. - c) An election by ballot of all Members shall be held and conducted in accordance with Rule 8.16.
-The ballot must contain the names of the candidates in alphabetical order and such directions as to the casting of votes as the Board may approve.
-The voting system for the

-- election of nominees to fill the Available Seats will be as determined by the Board and described in the notice of ballot or ballot paper.
+The ballot will be set in such a manner as to allow for a randomised order of candidate names on the voting ballot and will be accompanied by such directions as to the casting of votes as the Board may approve.
+The voting system for the election of nominees to fill the Available Seats will be as determined by the Board and described in the notice of ballot or ballot paper.
 The Elected Directors so elected will take office from the date of the next annual general meeting. - d) If no nominations are received, the retiring Elected Directors shall continue to hold office until the next annual general meeting but a majority of Directors shall have the power at any time during the following year to appoint Elected Directors in their place. - e) A majority of Directors at any time shall also have the power to appoint any Member as an Elected Director to fill a casual vacancy or (subject to Rule 9.1) as an addition to the Board.
-Any Elected Director appointed under this Rule 9.4(d) shall hold office only until the next annual general meeting, at which time the Elected Director will retire and be eligible for reelection. - f) The Directors may act notwithstanding any vacancy or vacancies but if the number of Directors falls below seven (or such other number as may be determined by general meeting) the Board may not act (other than to fill vacancies or to call a general meeting) until at least the minimum required number of Directors hold office.
+Any Elected Director appointed under this Rule 9.4(d) shall hold office only until the next annual general meeting, at which time the Elected Director will retire and be eligible for re-election.

+f) The Directors may act notwithstanding any vacancy or vacancies but if the number of Directors falls below seven (or such other number as may be determined by general meeting) the Board may not act (other than to fill vacancies or to call a general meeting) until at least the minimum required number of Directors hold office.
 For the avoidance of doubt, if the number of Elected Directors falls below seven (or such other number as may be determined by general meeting), the Board may continue to act provided that the total number of Directors does not fall below seven (or such other number as may be determined by general meeting).